olebole/irafdoc/doc/specred.standard.rst

   Basically bandpasses may be added or deleted and the current bandpass data may be examined.
 Additional keys allow the usual windowing and cursor mode operations.
 When satisfied with the bandpasses exit with
-  <tt>'q'</tt>.
+  <span style="font-family: monospace;">'q'</span>.
 The edited bandpasses for that aperture remain in effect until
   changed again by the user.
-Thus if there are many spectra from the same aperture one may reply with <tt>"NO"</tt> to queries for the next spectra to accept the current bandpasses for all other spectra of the same aperture.
+Thus if there are many spectra from the same aperture one may reply with <span style="font-family: monospace;">"NO"</span> to queries for the next spectra to accept the current bandpasses for all other spectra of the same aperture.
   </p>